 A pack-n-play is available for children.
 More Information for Parents.

 There is a large shale beach, made even bigger lately by shale pushed out into the lake by the stream.
 Shale is flat rocks of various sizes, and can be slippery, or sharp if they are turned on their side.
 Because of that, and the zebra mussels, we reccomend swim shoes.

 The shale from the streambed has, over time, created a large shallow area that extends about 50 feet out into the lake.
 It’s perfect for wading and little kids’ swimming.
 More Information for Parents.

 Like nearly every cottage in the Finger Lakes, we do have Asian millfoil, a non-native water weed, growing in the deeper water in front of the cottage July through the fall, which makes swimming in the deeper water more unpleasant.
-We pull as much as we can out of the water to make deeper areas for swimming, but unfortunately it’s a problem in all of the lakes at this time.
+Unfortunately it’s a problem in all of the lakes at this time.
 All of our renters have enjoyed the lake and the water, however, and kids can get plenty wet in the shallow areas without the weeds.
 Older kids can also take an inflatable boat beyond the weeds and swim off of that.

 Although we do provide bath towels, please bring your own beach towels for swimming.

 Anyone over the age of 14 must have a fishing license, even if just fishing off the break wall.
 The license is available to purchase online at ny.gov The fine for not having a license is considerable.
 Renters must have their own license.